-Sonderothamnus petraeus is a sparsely branched, resprouting shrublet reaching 35 cm in height from its woody rootstock.
+Sonderothamnus petraeus, commonly known as rockstar, is a sparsely branched, resprouting shrublet reaching 35 cm in height from its woody rootstock.
 The ovate, pointed leaves overlap up the stems in a regular pattern.
 The leaves have minute marginal teeth or a fine fringe, particularly the upper ones.

 Growing in stem-tip clusters, the pink, four-petalled flowers have dark corolla tubes.
 This tube becomes 8 mm long, the petal lobes 5 mm.
 Flowering occurs from mid-spring to midsummer.